YLMstring/Prestige-Plus/README.md

 - Fix the bug that Dragon Disciple can't progress spell books other than spontaneous arcane ones (2-4, 6-8, 9-10)
 - Fix the bug(?) that enemies can't take a 5 foot step.
 - Fix the bug(?) that you can't skip selections.
+- Fix the bug that Drunken Technique: Firewater Breath doesn't deal any damage when saved.
+- Fix the bug that activate abilities are effectively missing the last charge.
 ## Mod Combo

 ### [Character Options+](https://github.com/WittleWolfie/CharacterOptionsPlus)